ministryofjustice/opg-lpa/service-front/content/guidance/Process_About this tool.md

 You can pay by:

 * cheque
-* WorldPay secure online payment
+* GOV.UK Pay secure online payment

 ## Before you begin